office hours: T 3-4pm, R 11am-noon, or by appointment (LWSN 1211)

 - Rationale for memory management unit (MMU) hardware support: external fragmentation, simple programming abstraction, hierarchical memory, memory protection for isolation/protection

-- Design of modern addressing and memory management support: CPU (including multicores), L1 cache, translation lookaside buffer (TLB), L2 cache, RAM, disk and flash RAM (solid state memories)
+- Design of modern memory management support: CPU (including multicores), L1 cache, translation lookaside buffer (TLB), L2 cache, RAM, disk and flash RAM (solid state memories)

 - Boundary between virtual and physical memory referencing, interface between hardware and kernel (page fault interrupt and, in some architectures, TLB miss interrupts)